Engaged Learning

 Colorful LA mural featuring Dolores Huerta

-• Individual support for planning Engaged Learning courses
+• We provide individual support for planning EL/ELM courses

-• Faculty training seminars on engaged learning that include: course design, assessment, and practical considerations
+• We provide training seminars that include course design, assessment, and practical considerations

 • Developing and maintaining relationships with community-based and public organizations